ejuarezg/containers/iosevka_font/README.md

     **Notes:**
     - If no custom build arguments are provided, the first build plan in `private-build-plans.toml` is used.
-Otherwise, you must specify everything you would normally put after `npm run build--`.
+Otherwise, you must specify everything you would normally put after `npm run build --`.
     - Use `FONT_VERSION=dev` to build the bleeding edge code from the dev branch.
     - The `-it` option is used so that you can cancel the build by pressing `Ctrl+c` with your keyboard.